-A little girl lost as war rages in the Ukrainian city of Donbass - at least, that’s what some Internet users would like you to believe.
+A little girl lost as war rages in the Ukrainian region of Donbass - at least, that’s what some Internet users would like you to believe.
 It’s actually a little Australian girl who paddled in mud with her puppy in 2010.
 And it’s just one example of many attempts at manipulation currently making the rounds online.

 Via the hash tag #savedonbaspeople, pro-Russian Internet users are manipulating photos to denounce Ukraine’s ongoing military operation against separatists in the east.
 Take for example this photo of the young Australia girl that a National Front supporter in France didn’t hesitate to retweet.

 In certain cases, these images are forwarded even when users know they’re fake.
 Contacted by FRANCE 24, one twitter user who retweeted an image admitted to knowing it had been manipulated.
 He defends his decision to publish it on the grounds that it doesn’t matter whether they’re real or not: what’s more important is that the picture gets the media interested in the conflict.

 This other photo of an injured boy shared under the same hash tag #savedonbasspeople - and presented as if it had been taken in Donetsk - was in fact taken in Aleppo, Syria in 2013 after a bombardment.
 The United Nations calls this kind of manipulation propaganda.